 Transvaginal mesh is a product used to treat pelvic floor prolapse and stress urinary incontinence in women whose pelvic muscles have weakened over time.
 Pelvic floor prolapse can lead to other organs, such as the bladder and uterus, to drop into a woman’s vagina, occasionally protruding from the vaginal opening.
 Stress urinary incontinence occurs when weak pelvic muscles cause involuntary urination when performing strenuous activity such as exercise or coughing.
 The product was originally designed in the 1950s to treat abdominal hernias.
 It is made of biological or synthetic materials, which could be polypropylene, polyester fibers or stainless steel.
 In the 1970s, doctors began using the mesh to treat women with pelvic organ prolapse.

-If you or someone you love has been injured through the use of pelvic mesh, or if someone you love has died from complications related to transvaginal mesh, contact the Georgia Injury Attorney Group today to see if you qualify for a transvaginal mesh lawsuit.
+If you or someone you love has been injured through the use of pelvic mesh, or if someone you love has died from complications related to transvaginal mesh, contact Attorney Group for Georgia today to see if you qualify for a transvaginal mesh lawsuit.
 We can help answer your questions, and connect you with an affiliated Georgia attorney.
 Contact us today to learn more.